jupyter/nbdime/docs/source/index.rst

     nbdime config-git --enable --global

+.. versionadded:: 0.3

+    ``nbdime config-git``.
+Prior to 0.3, each nbdime entrypoint had to enable git integration separately.

 This will enable the both the drivers and the tools for both diff and merge.

 Now when you do :command:`git diff` or :command:`git merge` with notebooks,